JWST Spectroscopy of SN Ia 2022aaiq and 2024gy: Evidence for Enhanced Central Stable Ni Abundance and a Deflagration-to-Detonation Transition: Line Profile Inversions

 The [\ion{Ni}{3}]~7.35\um\ profile derivative shows a shallower slope at inner velocities that steepens by roughly a factor of two at higher velocities.
 This broken-slope behavior, also visible directly in the profile, is a characteristic feature of the DDT model (\autoref{fig:derivatives}, top row).
 The velocity of the slope break and the overall line width are somewhat smaller in SN\,2024gy than in the DDT model, but the qualitative shape, with distinct inner and outer stable Ni components, is strikingly similar.

 The [\ion{Ar}{3}]~8.99\um\ profile also resembles the DDT model in overall morphology, though with notable differences: the observed Ar shell begins significantly farther out and is confined to a smaller velocity range than in the model (\autoref{fig:derivatives}, middle row).
 In both data and model, the profile shows a peak at the inner shell edge, followed by a weaker shoulder that drops off.
 The extent of the observed [\ion{Ar}{3}] shell actually more closely matches the DBLDET model, which places Ar at higher velocities, although the derivative shape of the wings differs.
-This suggests that some aspects of the Ar distribution may be captured better by certain double detonation realizations.
+This suggests that some aspects of the Ar distribution may be captured better by certain double-detonation realizations.

 The [\ion{Co}{3}]~11.88\um\ profile in SN\,2024gy is faintly double-peaked, with a notch on the red side and a slight inner shoulder on the blue side (\autoref{fig:derivatives}, bottom row).
-The DDT model predicts a derivative shape intermediate between these two observed sides.
-The DBLDET and GCD models also show some similarity here, indicating the distribution of radioactive material between models may be more similar and this line less discriminatory.
+The DDT model predicts an intermediate derivative shape between these two observed sides.
+The DBLDET and GCD models also show some similarity here, indicating that the distribution of radioactive material between models may be more similar and this line less discriminatory.

 Taken together, the line morphologies of SN\,2024gy---particularly the broken-slope [\ion{Ni}{3}] profile---most closely resemble those of the DDT model.
 However, the observed [\ion{Ar}{3}] extent and, to some degree, the [\ion{Co}{3}] profile bear similarities to the DBLDET model.
 Since we consider only one realization of each scenario, further exploration of a broader landscape of models may reproduce these features more fully.
-We therefore conclude that the overall evidence favors a delayed detonation origin for SN\,2024gy, but recommend more detailed modeling for confirmation.
+We therefore conclude that the overall evidence favors a DDT origin for SN\,2024gy, but recommend more detailed modeling for confirmation.
 In \autoref{sec:discussion} we further discuss implications for explosion mechanisms.